-high School Graduate or equivalent with at least 6 years' experience in equipment operation.
+High School graduate or equivalent with at least 6 years' experience in equipment operation.
 Must be able to learn and apply information from technical manuals in the completion of duties.
 Must be able to complete reports and other paperwork and should be able to perform mathematical calculations.
-Must acquire a working knowledge of construction, maintenance and service of electric distribution facilities within a reasonable time span.
-Will work primarily on motorized equipment.
-Must learn and practice Cooperative's Safety Rules and Procedures.
+Must acquire a knowledge of construction, maintenance and service of electric distribution facilities within a reasonable time span.
+Will work primarily with motorized equipment.
+Must learn and practice Cooperative's Safety Rules and procedures.
 Must learn RUS Materials and the National Electrical Safety Code®.
 Must be or become certified in first aid and cardiopulmonary resuscitation.

 Abilities and Skills: